Mel Charles: Swansea City

-He spent seven seasons with the "Swans" from 1952 to 1959, all of which ended with Swansea finishing between tenth and twentieth.
-They consistently picked up results at Vetch Field, but failed to perform away from home.
+He spent seven seasons with the "Swans" from 1952 to 1959, all ending with Swansea finishing between tenth and twentieth.
+They consistently picked up results at Vetch Field but failed to perform away from home.
 During this time they also reached the final of the Welsh Cup in 1956 and 1957, though lost out to Cardiff City and then Wrexham.
 A cash-strapped club, their cause was not helped by the fact that the directors refused to pay for overnight stays, and so many times the team's coach would appear outside the opposition's ground just minutes before the match.
 Swansea were a selling a club, and during his time Ivor and Len Allchurch, Cliff Jones, and Terry Medwin would all be sold to big English clubs.
 Including Charles, these five players all represented Wales at the World Cup.
 Jones' brother Bryn also played for Swansea, as did Cyril and Gilbert Beech; this meant three sets of brothers played for the "Swans" during this time, in what was an extremely local squad.
-Throughout the 1950s Swansea were an attacking team, and during his time at Vetch Field Charles picked up four goals in a match against Blackburn Rovers, as well as hat-tricks against Stoke City, Middlesbrough and Sheffield Wednesday.
-Charles offered to work at a second job to remain at Swansea with their strict wage limit of £14 a week, but this was not permitted, and instead he put in a transfer request.
-He employed Neil Harris to act as his 'business manager' in his pending transfer move, thereby making him the first ever agent in the English game.
+Throughout the 1950s, Swansea were an attacking team.
+During his time at Vetch Field, Charles picked up four goals in a match against Blackburn Rovers, as well as hat-tricks against Stoke City, Middlesbrough and Sheffield Wednesday.
+Charles offered to work at a second job to remain at Swansea with their strict wage limit of £14 a week, but this was not permitted, and instead, he put in a transfer request.
+He employed Neil Harris to act as his 'business manager' in his pending transfer move, thereby making him the first-ever agent in the English game.
 In one of his last games for the club, he helped Swansea record their first ever league win over rivals Cardiff City at Ninian Park.